-Refresher courses are now being planned for all staff.
+Refresher courses are now being planned for all staff, and Board members will be invited to attend.

 Staff can access Equalities and Diversity Training Modules via Falkirk Council's elearning portal.
 This training aims to raise awareness and covers the legislation and is designed so that staff are encouraged to think about, reflect and challenge their perceptions.
 It includes examples, quizzes and a test at the end of the training which aims to help staff understand equality and diversity issues.